jrisi256/obsidian/joe_shack_home/Academic Papers/prattEmpiricalStatusSocial2010.md

 * Narrative studies, the few prior true meta-analyses and evaluation research on programs designed to change offender attitudes (Cognitive Behavioral Therapy) all argue differential association and social learning are important.

 * There is always the problem of "garbage in, garbage out".
-There is also the issue of publication bias.
+There is also the issue of [[publication bias]].
 They deal with it, somewhat unsatisfactorily on page 772 or page 9 of the PDF in footnote 2.

 ### Methods